 Professionals would include dietitians, psychologists, doctors, life and health/wellness coaches, yoga teachers, and others who wish to be engaged in the promotion of the practice of mindful eating.
 Anyone who signs up for the certificate program must also have a Professional Community Membership at The Center for Mindful Eating.

-The Mindful Eating Certificate is a 10-module program that began in March 2021.
+The Mindful Eating Certificate is a 10-module program that begins in March of each year.
 Each module will be led by a different subject matter expert and will consist of:

 - One or Two required reading assignment.